 Follow the new procedures below until you gain access to the Stop program and then follow the normal procedure as out lined above.

-Press the Set Alarm button BEFORE the unit is powered on.
+Press and HOLD down the Set Alarm button BEFORE the unit is powered on.
+The back light will come on for 8 seconds with NO wording.
 Once access is gained, each time the button is pressed and then released, the bypass time will increase by 10 seconds.
-It will go to a maximum of 240 seconds and then return to 1.
+It will go to a maximum of 240 seconds and then return to1.

 The TM6 will NOT read minus temperatures.
 If the sensor temperature is below zero degrees Celsius, the TM6 will display <1c.